splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 To change the team name, follow these steps:

 #.
-In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.
+In the left navigation menu, select :guilabel:`Settings`, then :guilabel:`Teams management`.

 #.
 A table of current teams appears in the main panel.